RowenWitt/Job-Finder/README.md

 - Missing a fair number of links to applications, a number of possible solutions, best is probably troubleshooting the scraper

+- Scraper is making ~15x too many calls, could easily be fixed through rewrite

 - DeDuplication is occuring by checking for a hashed value against a list of known hashed values, this could be improved

+- Text is not being cleaned before DB input, had a reason for doing so but that reason is probably dumb

 - Captcha is a problem, user-agent shuffling has been implemented, but paying for a captcha solving service is one solution, another might be to try and build a model to solve some captchas (this would not be easy).